Real-Time Communication Without Plugins

 The codecs included in the WebRTC project are subject to change.

 The huge dilemma right now is how will cross browser communication will actually work.
-Browsers will always differ in the optional codecs they will support.
+Browsers differ in the audio and video codecs they support.
 So for example if Chrome encodes the video with VP8 and sends it to Firefox, and Firefox does not know how to decode VP8, then communication would not be possible.

-At this time there is a war going on between Google and Ericsson, on which codecs should be standardized for WebRTC.
+At this time there is a war going on between Google and Ericsson, on which codecs should be used as a standard for WebRTC.

 Google’s side: VP8 for video and Opus for voice along with G.711.
 All are royalty free and provide high quality.